-Table A- 111 and Table A- 112 present greenhouse gas estimates from transportation, broken down into the passenger and freight categories.
-Passenger modes include light-duty vehicles, buses, passenger rail, aircraft (general aviation and commercial aircraft), recreational boats, and mobile air conditioners, and are illustrated in Table A- 111.
-Freight modes include medium- and heavy-duty trucks, freight rail, refrigerated transport, waterborne freight vessels, pipelines, and commercial aircraft and are illustrated in Table A- 112.
+Table A- 113 and Table A- 114present greenhouse gas estimates from transportation, broken down into the passenger and freight categories.
+Passenger modes include light-duty vehicles, buses, passenger rail, aircraft (general aviation and commercial aircraft), recreational boats, and mobile air conditioners, and are illustrated in Table A- 113.
+Freight modes include medium- and heavy-duty trucks, freight rail, refrigerated transport, waterborne freight vessels, pipelines, and commercial aircraft and are illustrated in Table A- 114.
 Commercial aircraft do carry some freight, in addition to passengers, and for this Inventory, the emissions have been split between passenger and freight transportation.
 (In previous Inventories, all commercial aircraft emissions were considered passenger transportation.)
 The amount of commercial aircraft emissions to allocate to the passenger and freight categories was calculated using BTS data on freight shipped by commercial aircraft, and the total number of passengers enplaned.
 Each passenger was considered to weigh an average of 150 pounds, with a luggage weight of 50 pounds.
 The total freight weight and total passenger weight carried were used to determine percent shares which were used to split the total commercial aircraft emissions estimates.
 The remaining transportation and mobile emissions were from sources not considered to be either freight or passenger modes (e.g., construction/mining and agricultural equipment, lubricants).

-The estimates in these tables are derived from the estimates presented in Table A- 109.
+The estimates in these tables are derived from the estimates presented in Table A- 111.
 In addition, estimates of fuel consumption from DOE (1993 through 2010) were used to allocate rail emissions between passenger and freight categories.

-In 2009, passenger transportation modes emitted 1,322.1 Tg $\rm CO_2$ Eq., while freight transportation modes emitted 475.3 Tg $\rm CO_2$ Eq.
-Since 1990, the rate of growth of greenhouse gas emissions from freight sources has been 7 percent higher than emissions from passenger sources, due largely to the rapid increase in emissions associated with medium- and heavy-duty trucks.
+In 2010, passenger transportation modes emitted 1,292.3 Tg CO_2 Eq., while freight transportation modes emitted 524.0Tg CO_2 Eq.
+Between 1990 and 2010, the percentage growth of greenhouse gas emissions from freight sources was 47 percent, while emissions from passenger sources grew by 13 percent.
+This difference is in growth is due largely to the rapid increase in emissions associated with medium- and heavy-duty trucks.